neoviki/versionsnap/README.md

-## versionsnap - A Versioning Snapshot Utility
+## versionsnap - A Simple Project Versioning Utility

 versionsnap is a Linux command-line utility for taking snapshots (copies) of your current directory (usually a project) with version identifiers.
 Snapshots are saved in a versions directory within the project.
 It helps manage simple versioning using a format like v0.0.0, v0.0.1, v0.0.2, etc. You can also tag versions (e.g., v2.1.3.production), and the tool will automatically handle version increments as needed.